 You gather in the State Dining Room for a presentation before breaking out into the Peace Study and Bishop’s Library for smaller group work.
 In between sessions, there’s space to wander the grounds to cultivate thinking.
 Your team will come back to debating and strategising feeling refreshed and ready to focus.

-As the hard work comes to a close, take a seat in a cosy armchair in the elegant Chinese Room, and feel a sense of peace as you gaze out onto the grounds through the large bay windows.
+As the hard work comes to a close, take a seat in a cosy armchair in the elegant State Drawing Room, and feel a sense of peace as you gaze out onto the grounds through the large bay windows.
 Feel the delight radiate from your team as they are served their favourite drink, unprompted.
 You then gather in the State Dining Room for a feast fit for a Bishop, before retiring to The Lumley Room for a nightcap.

 Start the next day with a generous breakfast made from locally sourced products, including Rose Castle’s own vegetable garden.
 Your overseas colleagues are feeling jet-lagged, so have helped themselves to a snack from the Boost Room, open 24 hours.